 Yes, there are scholarships available for semester programs.
 Please contact Financial Aid to learn more.

-These programs will cost approximately the same as the cost of Dordt's tuition, fees, and room and board:
+These programs will cost approximately the same as the cost of Dordt's tuition, fees, and food and housing:

 - Australia Studies Centre